There were many beautiful houses in Manila…

 According to the legendary arts and antiques collector Marie-Theresa “Bebe” Lammoglia-Virata: “At the time we were collecting, during that time when even the ugly was beautiful, they were only collecting the beautiful.”
 The collection is also known as the “black hole” to the big, new collectors because once a magnificent item enters its confines, it is never seen again, except by the family and its closest circles.

-The Narcisa Buencamino de de Leon residence, New Manila.
+The Jose de Leon and Narcisa Buencamino residence, New Manila.

 The Jose Severo Tuason y Zaragoza and Paz “Ning” Acuna y Jurado residence, Santa Mesa.

-“Ang Gubat” the Benito Legarda and Trinidad Fernandez residence, Sampaloc.
+“Ang Gubat” the Benito Legarda y Roces and Trinidad Fernandez y Rodriguez residence, Sampaloc.
 The legendary estate of the Legarda family.

-The Francisco Lopez and Angela Fajardo residence, Calle Sobriedad, Sampaloc.
+The Francisco Lopez y Tongoy and Angela Fajardo y Jacinto residence, Calle Sobriedad, Sampaloc.

 The house was called “Why Worry?” and it took its inspiration from the Hollywood films of the era.
 Once inside, it is very easy to imagine the likes of Greta Garbo, Marlene Dietrich, and Bette Davies.